Using AI in EHS: AI Use Cases and the Future of Intelligent Tech with Cority

 As artificial intelligence (AI) rapidly reshapes industries, questions about its practical applications, challenges, and future potential are more prevalent than ever.

 From enhancing workplace safety and efficiency to ethical considerations and strategic innovations, AI is transforming industries and it’s crucial for businesses to understand where it’s headed next.
-In this blog, we will aim to answer the following questions on the future of intelligent technology:
+This blog aims to answer the following questions on the future of intelligent technology:

 1. What is AI?